Grissess/ladspa/README.md

 This is more-or-less a hack to support poor hosts that assume unreasonable upper bounds when LADSPA_HINT_BOUNDED_ABOVE isn't set (e.g., non-mixer sets it to 1.0).
 If you have a good host, prefer the CMT amp_* instead.

+## Plugin clicks_pops
+Generates a bunch of clicks and pops like an old record might.
+This is an intentionally quite naive algorithm; it uses the platform random() PRNG and will generate white noise if you set the threshold low.